SpaceNetChallenge/SpaceNet_Optimized_Routing_Solutions/README.md

     PRE xd_xd/
 ```

-Performance of the algorithms on the SpaceNet 5 final test set is shown below:
+Performance of the algorithms on the SpaceNet 5 final test set is shown below (speed estimates are on a 4-GPU box):

 ![alt text](_data/sn5_table.png)